Shlok-Bhakta/Script-Killer-Service-Scanning/README.md

 # Script Killer - Universal Security Scanner CLI

-An everything scanner CLI tool that makes security scanning beautiful and effortless across all your projects.
+An everything program scanner CLI tool that makes security scanning beautiful and effortless across all your projects.

+## Project Overview

+In a world where the threat of cyberattacks is growing faster than ever, developers face increased pressure to secure their projects and services.
+Many projects utilize more than one programming language, and it can be quite costly to pursue the idea of having a dedicated cyber security team to manage vulnerabilities within the code.
+To address this challenge, our group came together to produce a universal language security scanner that is designed to bring simplicity to the risk management within developers repos.
+Through the use of various CLI scanning tools like OSVScanner, Bandit, GoSec, and more, this tool provides a high quality static analysis of projects by pooling these tool into a single interface.
+This makes it easier for smaller developers to analyze and find vulnerabilities within their project code and manage the risks appropriately for a cheaper alternative than to have designated secuirty professionals.

 ## Project Idea